Frederic Remington: After 1900

-In 1898, he achieved the public honor of having two paintings used for reproduction on US Postal stamps.
 In 1900, as an economy move, Harper's dropped Remington as their star artist.
 To compensate for the loss of work, Remington wrote and illustrated a full-length novel, The Way of an Indian, which was intended for serialization by a Hearst publication but was not published until five years later in Cosmopolitan.
 Remington's protagonist, a Cheyenne named Fire Eater, is a prototype Native American as viewed by Remington and many of his time.

 Remington then returned to sculpture and produced his first works produced by the lost wax method, a higher-quality process than the earlier sand casting method, which he had employed.
 By 1901, Collier's was buying Remington's illustrations on a steady basis.
 As his style matured, Remington portrayed his subjects in every light of day.
 His nocturnal paintings, very popular in his late life, such as A Taint on the Wind, Scare in the Pack Train and Fired On, are more impressionistic and loosely painted and focus on an unseen threat.

 Remington completed another novel in 1902, John Ermine of the Yellowstone, a modest success but a definite disappointment as it was completely overshadowed by the bestseller The Virginian, written by his sometime collaborator Owen Wister, which became a classic Western novel.
 A stage play based on John Ermine failed in 1904.
 After John Ermine, Remington decided he would soon quit writing and illustrating (he had drawn over 2700 illustrations) to focus on sculpture and painting.

 In 1903, Remington painted His First Lesson, set on an American-owned ranch in Chihuahua, Mexico.
 The hands wear heavy chaps, starched white shirts, and slouch-brimmed hats.
 In his paintings, Remington sought to let his audience "take away something to think about – to imagine."
 In 1905, Remington had a major publicity coup when Collier's devoted an entire issue to the artist, showcasing his latest works.
 It was that same year that the president of the Fairmount Park Art Association (now the Association for Public Art) commissioned Remington to create a large sculpture of a cowboy for Philadelphia's Fairmount Park, which was erected in 1908 on a jutting rock along Kelly Drive, a site that Remington had specifically chosen for the piece after he had a horseman pose for him in the exact location.
 Philadelphia's Cowboy (1908) was Remington's first and only large-scale bronze, and the sculpture is one of the earliest examples of site-specific art in the United States.